IntelliTect/Documentation/Myriad/Application-Types.md

 # Application Types
 In Myriad, any application must be a specific application type.
-This allows you to coordinate where each implementation of an applications is.
+This allows you to coordinate where each implementation of an application is.
 To add an application type do so in the [admin pages](A)

 <img src="Media/Application-Types.png">

 ---
 ## Applications by Environment
-Located on the right-hand side of the application types screen, this graph displays what applications are contained in each environment providing a simple and concise way to view where applications are.
-This can be extremely useful, If you have multiple applications in an environment that share resources or Urls.
+Located on the right-hand side of the application types screen, this graph displays what applications are contained in each environment.
+This provides a simple and concise way to view where applications are.
+This can be extremely useful, if you have multiple applications in an environment that share resources or Urls.
 If one application has a problem with the shared resource, you can use this graph to determine other applications that may have the same problem.

 ---
 ## Application Types List